 You can also look at their PPC spending, their keyword data, and how their traffic breaks down by source, and even geographic region.

-Manual methods to find keywords of competitors’ website:
+Manual methods to find keywords of competitors’ websites:

 HTML code of Your Competitor’s Website: In your Internet browser,